techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (7256)
 Which JDBC processing model that requires a JDBC driver that can communicate with the particular data source being accessed?

-a. two-tier
+A. two-tier

-b. three-tier
+B. three-tier

-c. one-tier
+C. one-tier

-d. four-tier
+D. four-tier

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: